-When using the finite-difference time-domain (FDTD) method, CAD geometry is discretized into cell edges.
-It is easy to think of discretization in terms of cells, but that is misleading because it adds a layer of abstraction to the actual FDTD update equations.
-Each cell edge has an electric field associated with it and it is the cell's edges, not the cell, that carry the electromagnetic information during timestepping.
-As such, each cell edge represents the volume around it—roughly one third the size of the cell—as shown in Figure 1.
+The finite-difference time-domain (FDTD) method discretizes CAD geometry into cell edges.
+It is common to think of discretization with regard to cells, but users should take care not to let this common association abstract their understanding of the FDTD update equations.
+Each cell is associated with an electric field but it is the cell's edges, not the cell itself, that carry the electromagnetic information during timestepping.
+Therefore, each cell edge represents the volume around it, which is roughly one third the size of the cell.

-This leads to well-documented accuracy degeneration at dielectric material interfaces (, , , , ).
-Figure 2 illustrates an Ey cell edge surrounded by four different dielectric materials.
-The uncertainty of the cell edge's value is emphasized by the FDTD formulation, which allows only a single value of permittivity and conductivity to be assigned to the Ey edge.
-XF typically assigns the permittivity and conductivity from the material with the highest meshing priority to the Ey edge, and in many cases this is a reasonable approximation.
+This leads to accuracy degeneration at dielectric material interfaces (, , , , ).
+For example, the uncertainty of an Ey cell edge surrounded by different dielectric materials is emphasized by the FDTD formulation, which assigns the edge only a single value of permittivity and conductivity.
+XF typically assigns the permittivity and conductivity from the material with the highest meshing priority to the Ey edge, which is a reasonable approximation in many cases.

-One way to increase accuracy in such cases is to calculate an effective permittivity and conductivity for each cell edge, known in XF as dielectric volume averaging.
-The dielectric volume averaging option causes XF's meshing algorithm to look at the volume around each cell edge as opposed to looking solely at the geometry with the highest meshing priority.
-By looking at the volume, this algorithm determines the averaged material properties and applies it to that cell edge.
-This results in a more accurate representation by smoothing the transition between dielectrics at material interfaces.
+One way to increase accuracy in such cases is calculating an effective permittivity and conductivity for each cell edge, which is known in XF as dielectric volume averaging.
+Enabling the dielectric volume averaging option causes XF's meshing algorithm to consider the volume around each cell edge rather than looking solely at the geometry with the highest meshing priority.
+By using the volume, the algorithm determines the averaged material properties and applies it to that cell edge.
+This smoothes the transition between dielectrics at material interfaces and results in a more accurate representation.

 Users should note that using DVA to treat material interfaces in the FDTD space requires additional memory and computational resources.